andrewthad/packed/README.md

 of `attoparsec`, also there are a number of parsers in this library).
 For `packed`, we want to avoid using the C FFI, instead wishing to implement things in pure GHC Haskell.
 Most things in `packed` are implemented using `-XUnboxedSums` and `-XUnboxedTuples`.
-The aforementioned libraries were created when `stream fusion` was still a new hype-word.
-Our implementations of `ByteString` and `Text` don't provide slicing information in the datatype - since this is usually just a source of extra allocation, as (in our experience) slicing is not needed so often in a practical setting.
+The aforementioned libraries were created before of `UnboxedSums` and before `resizeMutableByteArray#`.
+These push the design decisions of `packed` in a different direction.
+Additionally, we do not support any stream fusion.
+It is unclear whether users of `text` and `bytestring` benefit from stream fusion in practice, and it would complicate the implementation.
+We provide both sliced and unsliced variants of `ByteString` and `Text`:

+- Sliced bytes: `Bytes`
+- Unsliced bytes: `ByteArray`
+- Sliced text: `Text`
+- Unsliced text: `SmallText`

+In certain situations, the metadata needed for slicing is an unnecessary source of allocations.
+Users of `packed` are expected to know what they need.

-In short, `packed` is a different design of the APIs of these libraries, and the benchmarks show promising results.
-Most operations in the benchmarks currently show a 2x to 10x speedup over the current de-facto libraries.
+In short, `packed` is a different design of the APIs of these libraries, and some preliminary benchmarks on the parser show promising results.

 ## Building and Stability
 Do not attempt to build this library with versions of GHC earlier than 8.6.